MetricSign

 How to fix it

-1. 1Step 1: Wrap the subquery in a derived table to break the self-reference: `DELETE FROM t WHERE id IN (SELECT id FROM (SELECT id FROM t WHERE condition) AS tmp);`
+1. 1Step 1 — Wrap the subquery in a derived table to force materialization before the DELETE executes: DELETE FROM t WHERE id IN (SELECT id FROM (SELECT id FROM t WHERE condition) AS tmp); The aliased subquery (tmp) makes MySQL treat the inner result as a temporary result set, breaking the self-reference.

 Frequently asked questions

-Why does PostgreSQL allow this pattern but MySQL does not?
+Why does PostgreSQL allow this but MySQL throws error 1093?

 Other query errors